 Performing the copyrighted work

-The right to make a copy is only one of the rights we need to permit students to listen to or watch a music performance.
+When considering showing a musical performance, the right to make a copy is only one of the rights we need.
 The copyright owner has the exclusive right to publicly perform his work, so we must get their permission unless an exemption covers what we want to do.
 First we ask, is the performance public?
 Section 101 of the copyright law says that a performance is public if it is: